lingxuez/URSM/README.md

 ## Usage
 ### Demo
-A simple demo data is provided under `demo/`.
+We provide a simple demo with 3 cell types, 50 single cells, 50 bulk samples, and 100 genes.
 Please run
 ```
 make demo
 ```
-and you will see the output on a simulated toy example.
-The input simulated data are under directory `demo/demo_data/`, and the output is under directory `demo/demo_out/`.
+The input simulated data is stored under directory `demo/demo_data/`, and the output results are stored under directory `demo/demo_out/`.
 This also generates two plots: `demo/estimation_A.png` and `demo/estimation_W.png`, containing the estimated versus true profile matrix `A` and mixing proportions in bulk samples `W`, respectively.